Rayerd/dfl/README.md

 # DFL
 This unofficial project is a migration of [D Forms Library (DFL)](http://http://wiki.dprogramming.com/Dfl/HomePage "D Forms Library (DFL)") that is managed on SVN.
 DFL is a Win32 windowing library for the D language.

 ## Recent major features
+- DUB is available for DFL.
 - Remove dflexe.
 - Remove GTK-based DFL.
 - Remove some bundled libraries such as user32_dfl.lib etc...
 (From now on, use dmd-bundled libraries such as the MinGW platform library and so on.)

-## Build and Install
+## Build and Install (dfl.lib and dfl_debug.lib)
 ### 1. Set environment variables
 Fix the paths below:
 ```bat